 We have seen how PropTech is massively disrupting the Real Estate Industry over the last few years.
 The concept brings new realia to the market, making Property Managers’ lives easier while also assisting Real Estate Investors to make smart decisions.

 Have you ever wondered what the future holds for the FinTech-PropTech mix?
 In this article, I’ll be covering the majority of the frequently asked questions about what can the Property Management Sector learn from the world of FinTech.

 The Property Management Sector is evolving, and it’s not only because of PropTech or the COVID-19 Pandemic.
-The rise of FinTech has altered the way people construct, buy, sell, and rent real estate.
+FinTech has transformed how people build, buy, sell and lease real estate.
 Property owners can now use online tools to evaluate their properties before putting them on the market.
-Simultaneously, thanks to the availability of reliable data analysis software, sellers can advertise more accurately.
+At the same time, with the help of reliable data analysis software, sellers can advertise with more precision.

-Digital Transformation in the Property Management Sector has been fueled by several trends, including digital disruption, a shift toward millennials home buyers, and a lack of trust in traditional banks following the 2008 financial crisis.
+Digital Transformation in the Property Management Sector has witnessed many trends, such as digital disruption, the rise of millennial home buyers, and less confidence in banking after the 2008 property market bubble burst.